ABV: 43%

-Nose: Freshly baked ginger bread, dusty wood, saw dust, musty warehouse, vanilla, small spice, smell after a rain shower (dusty scent).
+Nose: Freshly baked ginger bread with dusty wood and saw dust.
+There is evidence of musty warehouses (not in an unpleasant way) followed by vanilla, small spice, and the smell after a rain shower (dusty scent).

-Finish: Short and slightly flat, enjoyable but not distinguishable.
+Finish: Short and slightly flat, enjoyable but not highly distinguishable in comparison to other blends in the price catogery.

-Balance: Well balanced, silky smooth, clean blend and aftertaste but a little short in my opinion.
+Balance: Well balanced, silky smooth, and clean blend.
+The aftertaste is amusing but a little short in my opinion.
 Never the less enjoyable in its own way.

 Comments: I let this sit for a good 8 minutes before I considered nosing and tasting.
 This bottle had been sitting in the cupboard for sometime, quarter full, so a little air may have put a slight tinge to it.